jessiehall101/jessiehall101/README.md

 👋 **Welcome to my personal GitHub repository!**

 👀 I currently work in CRM using HTML and CSS to build emails, which has developed my passion for tech and made me want to switch to a career in the field.
-To pursue this, I'm currently undertaking the Code First Girls degree in Software Engineering which focuses on building my skills in multiple areas including Python and SQL.
+To pursue this, I'm currently undertaking the Code First Girls 16 week bootcamp in Software & Data Engineering which focuses on building my skills in multiple areas including Python and SQL.

 💻 I have a huge interest in AI, how it's progressing, how we can use it, and how it's going to change the future and am keen to develop my knowledge in this further.